 Provision of the information is a ‘Contractual Requirement’.
 Without this information, we may be unable to manage your services.
-For example, we cannot proceed with a sale if we do not hold your contact.
+For example, we cannot proceed with a legal process if we do not hold your contact details.
 Please speak to us with any concerns.

 - we will collect enough information to verify your identity.

 Processing for the purpose of fraud prevention is required in order to meet our legal obligations.
-Therefore if we are unable to verify your identity we may not be able to provide services to you.
+Therefore if we are unable to verify your identity or carry out other relevant checks, we may not be able to provide services to you.

 - we may capture your image on our CCTV systems if you visit a sales office or show cabin.

 Processing of this information may be required to meet Latimer’s legal obligations and our legitimate business interests around health and safety and crime prevention.